 While we applaud the good people who work with shelter and rescue dogs, we’d love to dry up the sources of those unfortunate souls by making education about soundness go viral.
 Imagine the substandard breeder who can’t sell their puppies because their customers have gotten savvy about what to ask, and what to look for in a puppy.
 How long do you think those breeders would last?

 Many of us have taken a lot of heat for supporting ethical breeders invested in their respective breeds.
-Heck, many of us are those breeders, but without heritage breeders, our breeds would deteriorate in quality, if not disappear altogether.
+Many of us are those breeders, but without heritage breeders, our breeds would deteriorate in quality, if not disappear altogether.
+They would also suffer in the course of performing their jobs as is seen in the painting by Pieter Zaadstra.